Synixe/Documents/committees/modreview.md

 <hr/>

 # Structure
 The Mod Review Committee is a standing committee with a single head and a non-specific sized body.
 Members of the committee are appointed by the Executive Board.
-Any member that has the designation of active can be appointed to the committee.
+Any member that has the designation of "Active" can be appointed to the committee.
 Members of the committee should be removed by a member of the Executive Board if they are not actively participating in the committee's activities or at the request of the committee head.

 <hr/>